 Hippity hop.
 Hippity hop.
 Tyger impersonates a small bunny

 rabbit jumping from place to place impersonating the silliness of

-is there nothing to be done about it?
+Comrades, is there nothing to be done about that?

 Such is the constantly shifting task of keeping from being